 Are you satisfied with this partnership?
 Can you assess your return on investment?

 We are very satisfied with our investment: we made a great number of commercial demonstrations during Laval Virtual 2018 show.
-Unfortunately, the system is dedicated for R&D at this stage, so it may be too early to assess ROI on solution based in it.
+Unfortunately, the system is dedicated for R&D at this stage, so it may be too early to assess ROI on a solution based in it.

 Your future plans involving VR?